CQUni-Mike/COIT11134-2019-T2/Week 09 - Vehicles, Cars, Trucks - Part 06 - video pt2/README.md

 ## Question 6: File I/O, Search, JTabbedPane, etc

 6A.
+Fix some issues with prior code (Question 5).

+6B.
+File I/O: File Save button to write vehicles out to file and a File Load button to load vehicles in from file.

+6C.
+Search: add a Search button to search for vehicles for an entered manufacturer.

+6D.
+YouTube video only: Convert ArrayList to Array.

+6E.
 Make textarea readonly / display only.
 * **Hint:** setEditable().

-6B.
+6F.
 Auto-create test data when application starts-up.

-6C.
-Search for vehicles for an entered manufacturer.

-6D.
+6G.
 Display number of vehicles listed.

-6E.
+6H.
 Add a demo JTabbedPane.

-6F.
+6I.
 Fix the Exit button (only exit if they click YES).

 6Z.
 Homework: students please make sure you do all of the tutorial questions for this week, and get extra practice doing questions from relevant chapters of the textbook.

+## Question 7: JTabbed Pane, Add Manufacturer

+7A.
+Add a Manufacturer tab with suitable labels and input fields.
+Add an "Add" button.
+When the user clicks the "Add" button, the inputs are validated (no blank inputs allowed), and if all are OK, add the Manufacturer to the ArrayList of Manufacturers and refresh the Manufacturer combobox on the main tab.

 # TODO / FUTURE WORK: Delete, Exception Handling and Validation, Design / Multi-Application / Cross Platform issues, ....

 ??.
+Auto-save to file when application exists and auto-load data when application starts up.

+??.
 Manufactuters: Don't hard-code Manufactuters - read them from file and save to file as well.

 ??.
-Vehicles Delete: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.
+Vehicle Delete: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.

 ??.
-Vehicles Edit: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Edit" button which allows you to edit any of the Vehicle details and save them.
+Vehicle Edit: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Edit" button which allows you to edit any of the Vehicle details and save them.

 ??.
-Manufacturers: Add/Edit/Delete
+Manufacturers: Edit/Delete

 ??.
 Manufacturers: save to file, load form file.